30 Foods With More Fiber Than an Apple

 Fiber Payout: 8.1 grams per cup

 Don't let your distaste for squishy tofu or food rumors about soy giving you man boobs turn you off from this protein and fiber-packed legume.
 Try a GMO-free package of edamame!
 Aside from their high fiber content, these beans are rich in energy-boosting B-vitamins, all the essential amino acids (it's a complete protein), and muscle-building protein.
 Experts recommend munching on lightly salted edamame after a tough workout; Their unique nutrient profile helps replenish energy stores and build muscle mass while the sodium will help to replace lost electrolytes.

 Fiber Payout: 8.1 grams per ½ cup, cooked

 The dried and halved version of those little green guys you may have pushed around your plate as a kid, split peas are an even better source of fiber per serving.
-Use them in the age-old classic split pea soup, or try them in one of our 25 new pulse recipes!
+Use them in the age-old classic split pea soup, or try them in a pulse recipe!

 Fiber Payout: 8.2 grams per cup, cooked

 Sick of quinoa, pasta, and rice?
 Integrate bulgur into your diet.
 Use it in a simple tabbouleh—a staple of Mediterranean cooking—by simply combining a serving of bulgur with lots of chopped parsley, garlic, diced tomatoes, and a little olive oil and lemon juice.
 This cereal is one of the most fibrous foods you can keep in your pantry to pull together a nutritious side dish on the fly.